pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

 | | 14.
 Two-column, technical matter, typed by photo-offset concern at quoted prices ... $1.50 to $2.00 |
 | | 15.
 Two-column, technical matter, with justified lines, typed by photo-offset concern at quoted prices ... $2.00 to $2.50 |

-{% include pagebreak.html canvas=94 %}pica typescript set either single or double space.
+&nbsp;{%- include pagebreak.html canvas=94 -%}pica typescript set either single or double space.

 ### (c) Length of Line